jacklavelle286/SFIA1ProjectRepo/README.md

 # My Interactive Study Portal For Storage Solutions in AWS

+For my SFIA1 prpject as part of my learning path to become a Technology consultant with QA, I am learning how to create and manage a CRUD application.
+CRUD stands for the following
+* Create
+* Read
+* Update
+* Delete

+As I am interested in Cloud Computing, (specifically AWS) I am going to make to a simple and interactive study guide to help student collaborate and share knowledge, links and study tips about AWS Storage services.
+Please let me know if you have questions regarding my application by email on lavellej286@gmail.com.

 # Project Brief
  * Additional Requirements
  * How I Achieved the Brief